dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/visual-studio-publish-profiles.md

 By [Sayed Ibrahim Hashimi](https://github.com/sayedihashimi) and [Rick Anderson](https://twitter.com/RickAndMSFT)

 This document focuses on using Visual Studio 2019 or later to create and use publish profiles.
 The publish profiles created with Visual Studio can be run from MSBuild and Visual Studio.
-See [Publish an ASP.NET Core web app to Azure App Service using Visual Studio](xref:tutorials/publish-to-azure-webapp-using-vs) for instructions on publishing to Azure.
+For instructions on publishing to Azure, see <xref:tutorials/publish-to-azure-webapp-using-vs>.

 The `dotnet new mvc` command produces a project file containing the following root-level [\<Project> element](/visualstudio/msbuild/project-element-msbuild):